High Limit Racing returns to Grandview Speedway with stout field of drivers

 “It’s 100 percent all the time, you got to go, go, go,” Bishop said about the challenges of racing against the High Limit drivers.
 “You can’t wait around for anything to happen, you have to force the issue.
 A little bit is a lot with those guys.”

-Despite the challenges, Bishop and Bollinger are focused on elevating their focus and performance on Tuesday.
+Despite the challenges, Bishop and Bollinger are set on elevating their focus and performance on Tuesday.

 “If you’re sleeping on the restarts, those guys are going to beat you every time,” Bollinger said.
 “You got to go there and up your game a little bit.”